joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/09/29/technology/california-ai-safety-law.html

 **Capricious or decisive?
 Why Buster Posey reversed course and fired Bob Melvin**\
 `Posey has some candidates to replace Melvin in mind but didn't disclose names.
-"Someone who's going to be obsessive about the details..."`\
+"Someone who's going to be obsessive about the details."`\
 https://nytimes.com/athletic/6674463/2025/09/29/sf-giants-buster-posey-bob-melvin-firing/

 **See How E.V.
 Road Trips Went From Impossible to Easy**\